TaslimOseni/P-integrate/README.md

 ## Usage
 Simply clone this repository and follow the code guides.
-Emphasis was put in making sure the code was well commented
+Emphasis was put in making sure the code was well commented.

-## Acknoledgment
+## Acknowledgement
 Special thanks to my siblings, Tawakalt and Abdul-salaam Oseni.
 Most times, a phone call to you guys is all the inspiration I need.